Quantum convolutional channels and multiparameter families of 2-unitary matrices: Introduction

 \section{Introduction}

 Entanglement stands as a pervasive and foundational concept within the realms of quantum mechanics and quantum information.
-From the inception of the field, entanglement has not only captured the imagination of researchers, but has also steered numerous endeavours within the discipline.
+From the inception of the field, entanglement has not only captured the imagination of researchers but also steered numerous endeavours within the discipline~\cite{horodecki^4}.
 A natural consequence of this exploration has been the in-depth investigation of gates capable of generating substantial entanglement, giving rise to the concept of the entangling power of gates~\cite{Zanardi2000entangling}.

 Particularly noteworthy are bipartite operations that achieve maximal entangling power, known as \textit{2-unitary gates}~\cite{permutatrion_entangling_power}.
-These gates, equivalent to \textit{perfect tensors} of order 4~\cite{ameMasterThesis}, and 4-partite absolutely maximally entangled (AME) states~\cite{ameMasterThesis}, find applications in areas as diverse as Bernoulli circuits~\cite{dual_uni_to_bernoulli_circuits}, both classical and quantum error-correcting codes~\cite{ReedSolomon1960,scott2003multipartite}, holographic codes~\cite{latorre2015holographic, pastawski2015holographic}, quantum secret sharing~\cite{HelwigEtAl2012secretSharing}, study of entanglement dynamics in quantum circuits~\cite{bertini2019exact} and others~\cite{ameMasterThesis,harper2022perfect, PhysRevA.92.032316}.

-While previous constructions, based on orthogonal Latin squares~\cite{permutatrion_entangling_power} and stabilizer states~\cite{stabilizer_high_entanglement}, have yielded isolated solutions, recent developments~\cite{new_AME_16, 36_officers_of_Karol,rather2023biunimodular} suggest the existence of 2-unitary gates, and corresponding perfect tensors of rank $4$, beyond standard constructions, potentially forming parts of non-trivial continuous families~\cite{Suahil_invariants}.
+These gates, equivalent to \textit{perfect tensors} of order~4, and 4-partite absolutely maximally entangled (AME) states~\cite{ameMasterThesis, rajchelmieldzioc2025absolutelymaximallyentangledpure}, find applications in areas as diverse as Bernoulli circuits~\cite{dual_uni_to_bernoulli_circuits}, both classical and quantum error-correcting codes~\cite{ReedSolomon1960,scott2003multipartite}, holographic codes~\cite{latorre2015holographic, pastawski2015holographic}, quantum secret sharing~\cite{HelwigEtAl2012secretSharing}, study of entanglement dynamics in quantum circuits~\cite{bertini2019exact} and others~\cite{ameMasterThesis,harper2022perfect, PhysRevA.92.032316}.
+While previous constructions, based on orthogonal Latin squares~\cite{permutatrion_entangling_power} and stabilizer states~\cite{stabilizer_high_entanglement}, have yielded isolated solutions, recent developments~\cite{new_AME_16, 36_officers_of_Karol,rather2023biunimodular} suggest the existence of 2-unitary gates, and corresponding perfect tensors of rank~$4$, beyond standard constructions, potentially forming parts of non-trivial continuous families~\cite{Suahil_invariants}.
+However, continuous families with amplitudes differing from the already known solutions have not been known.